Announcement

 What Does a Manufacturing Execution System Do?

-The Manufacturing Enterprise Solutions Association (MESA) is an organization that monitors the effective application of IT to help improve operations management.
-The MESA model is perhaps the most accurate definition of MES and what it does.
-In 1997, it was defined through 11 core functions.
+The Manufacturing Enterprise Solutions Associations (MESA) is an organization that monitors the effective application of IT to help improve operations management.
+The MESA-11 model indicates there are 11 core functions of an MES.

 In 2004, the MESA model was expanded to include business operations.
 The model shows how the core operations in the original interact with business operations, taking into account competition, outsourcing and asset optimization.
 This update is known as Collaborative MES or C-MES.
 The purpose was to create a link between MES and other business operation areas, including supply focused systems, customer focused systems such as CRM, performance focused systems such as ERP and BI software.